 Stainless Steel Tip & Turn

 There is nothing else online like the stainless steel tip & turn.
-This is honestly the first time this has happened to me – where I truly could NOT find a good dupe for a Lovevery toy.
+This is honestly the first time this has happened to me – where I truly could NOT find a good alternative for a Lovevery toy.

 I suspect this will get harder and harder as we get into older play kits, but I had to get creative to find something that would still offer the same amount of fun as this one.

-The Stainless Steel Salad Bowl from Doma Vita is the best Amazon dupe I could find for this toy ($26.95).
+The Stainless Steel Salad Bowl from Doma Vita is the best Amazon alternative I could find for this toy ($26.95).
 Hear me out: you can still put a ball in it and your baby will have a blast; plus, you can use it for serving salad.